CypherCove/gdx-cclibs/covetools/README.md

 CoveTools does not (yet) support GWT.

-See [CHANGES.md](Changes.md) for a list of breaking changes for newer releases.
+See [CHANGES.md](Changes.md) for the change log, which lists breaking changes and LibGDX version increases.

 ## AssignmentAssetManager